skimura04/SI_JPO23/README.md

 # SI_JPO23
-Python code to compute the transient symmetric instability growth This code generates figure 5 in the paper.
+Python code to compute the transient symmetric instability growth.

+This code generates figure 5 in the paper.